voschezang/coding-handbook/alignment/authoritative-surrendered-leadership.md

-# Leadership
+# Authoritative and Surrendered Leadership

-Leadership is the ability to connect, in the context of an organization.
+Leadership involves the ability to connect, in the context of an organization.
 Communication [styles](../communication/styles.md) play a huge role, whether in-person or [textual](../collaboration/documentation.md).

 [toc]